It's that time of year! I have started preparing for our upcoming school year which usually commences the first week of August.

 Items we purchase to home school effectively ...

 Although I believe we are a pretty low cost home school when it comes to curriculum purchases, I know that we spend more than what is listed above.
-The girls often participate in classes which cost although we are able at times to receive scholarships or reduced class cost.
-The cost of ink is really expensive when it comes to printing at home (consider HP Instant Ink to save), but paper not so much because I buy a box at a time which lasts us for a few years.
-We do utilize the library, but we still purchase books and supplemental items which can also impact our budget.
+The girls often participate in classes which cost.
+I am thankful for the times when we are able at times to receive scholarships or reduced class cost to offset our budget.
+The cost of ink can be really expensive when it comes to printing at home.
+We have HP Instant Ink to help offset the cost.
+It is definitely budget friendly in my opinion.
+We do utilize the library to keep our bookshelves lighter and pockets fuller except when I forget to return books and get late fees :).
+We still purchase books which can also impact our budget.
+I try to buy used or the Kindle version for books that we are all reading together.
 Overall not including classes and books for enjoyment, we tend to stay under $350 each year for both of our girls.

 How do you plan for your home school?
 Do you incorporate a budget?